bmd-studio/lassie-api-docs/header.md

 # Introduction
-The Lassie API application enables a set of external systems to get, create, edit, delete and synchronize data from various sources in the Lassie system.
-For example, you can request which events are open for subscriptions, get which bartenders are checked into the Bar Module or perform transactions.
+The Lassie API application enables external systems to get, create, edit, delete and synchronize data from various sources in the Lassie system.
+For example, you can request which events are open for subscriptions, get which bartenders are checked into the Bar Module, perform transactions and even manage personal payments accounts.

 ## API Types
 Each <code>api_key</code> has a single type giving rights to specific functionality within the API.
 You need to create multiple keys if an application needs multiple types.
 There are a total of four types:
 1. <b>Model API.</b> A Model API is able to request data directly from methods allocated in the data structure classes of Lassie.
 Rights to do this should be enabled for each individual method.
 Managing these rights is done in the API Rights Section of the Rights Module by one of the administrators of Lassie.
-2. <b>Person API.</b> A Person API is able to get and update person specific information, such as addresses, emails, payments, etc. This API Key is linked to one specific person ID limiting it to the information of one person.
+2. <b>Person API.</b> A Person API is able to get and update person specific information, such as addresses, emails, payments, etc. Furthermore, payment accounts can be managed.
+This API Key is linked to one specific person ID limiting it to the information of one person.
 It is not required to provide additional rights to these keys for specific Person API functionality.
 3. <b>Person Auth API.</b> The Person Auth API enables you to create new Person API Keys.
 Most of the time Person API’s are created through logging into an app that need to show personal data.
 With a Person Auth API Key you can authorize such an app to login persons, get new Person API Keys and fetch their data.
 This way you only allow apps to handle person logins you trust.
 4. <b>Person Management API.</b> The Person Management API allows you to create new person records and update existing information.
 Please note that this API has access to all the personal information.
 It is not required to provide additional rights to these keys for specific Person Management API functionality.
 5. <b>Transaction API.</b> A Transaction API is meant to send transactional data to Lassie.
 This API Key gives rights to transactional functionalities for a single Transaction Module (e.g. Bar or Shop Module).
 You can fetch the current products, product categories, transaction types (e.g. PIN / Cash).
 This information can then be used to post a transaction to Lassie.
 It is not required to provide additional rights to these keys for specific Transaction API functionality.